Certain claims on your essential oil labels can get you into trouble

 What essential oil labels are right for you?

 Designing the perfect essential oil label means nothing if the label gets damaged or falls off.
-Standard paper labels are inexpensive but can easily be ruined by oil drips or wet hands.
-Labels made from durable waterproof film are oil-resistant and necessary to ensure your product looks fantastic and your labels remain intact.
+For example, standard paper labels are inexpensive but can easily be ruined by oil drips or wet hands.
+While labels made from waterproof film are oil-resistant and necessary to ensure your product looks fantastic and your labels remain intact.

-Avery offers a huge selection of health & beauty labels that are perfect for essential oils, and easy to design online with free essential oil label templates.
-Avery WePrint custom printed labels come on rolls or sheets, and custom sizes are available at no extra cost.
-There are also no setup fees or plate charges, a big plus if you have a growing business.
+Avery offers a variety of ways to purchase labels and design them online.
+For instance, Avery WePrint custom labels come on rolls or sheets, and custom sizes are available at no extra cost.
+Plus, there are no setup fees or plate charges, a big bonus if you have a growing business.

-You can also order our blank labels sold online by the sheet if you don’t need a large number of labels and prefer to do it yourself.
-There are no minimum orders and more than 3,100 size, shape, and material combinations you can choose from.
-If you want to use Avery labels that are sold in retail packs, we recommend our 2″ x 2″ waterproof square labels for small bottles or our 9-3/4″ x 1-1/4″ waterproof labels for packaging larger essential oil products, like bath soaks and lotions.
+If you aren’t ready for professional printing, you can order blank labels sold online by the sheet from Avery.
+These are great if you don’t need a large number of labels and prefer to do it yourself.
+Also, there are no minimum orders and more than 3,000 size, shape, and material combinations you can choose from.
+However, if you want to use Avery labels that are sold in retail packs, we recommend our 2″ x 2″ waterproof square labels for small bottles or our 9-3/4″ x 1-1/4″ waterproof labels for packaging larger essential oil products, like bath soaks and lotions.

 If you have any questions or need help choosing the right labels, please feel free to call our California-based Customer Care Center at (800) 942-8379.
 Or let us know in the comments below and we’ll respond within 24-48 hours.